On the Dynamical Hierarchy in Gathering Protocols with Circulant Topologies: Introduction

 \section{Introduction}

-This article applies dynamical systems theory to the design and analysis of collective behavior of swarms of mobile entities, called robots from now on, which are widely studied in the computer science community under the headline of \emph{distributed computing} (e.g. \cite{H18,buchNeu}).
-The problem of interest, is the \emph{gathering problem} in which the robots are supposed to converge to a single, not predefined, point.
+This article applies dynamical systems theory to the analysis of swarms of mobile robots, which are widely studied under the headline of \emph{distributed computing} (e.g. \cite{DBLP:series/lncs/FlocchiniPS19,H18}).
+This precise and robust mathematical framework can be exploited to formally prove statements about the collective behavior but also to inform design choices for algorithms, which recently has been exemplified in the investigation of symmetry properties of robot swarms performing \textsc{Near-Gathering} \cite{GGHHK25}.

+\textbf{Gathering:} The problem of interest in this article is the \emph{gathering problem} in which the robots are supposed to converge to a single, not predefined, point.
 The only capabilities the robots have are observing other robots' positions, performing computations in their local memory, and moving.
 The strategy that each robot pursues is called a \emph{protocol}.
-While most studies of the gathering problem employ discrete time (e.g. \cite{DBLP:conf/spaa/DegenerKLHPW11,DBLP:journals/tcs/CastenowFHJH20,DBLP:journals/siamcomp/CohenP05,DBLP:series/lncs/Flocchini19,Castenow.2023}), some protocols using continuous time have been proposed as well (\cite{DBLP:journals/topc/DegenerKKH15,DBLP:series/lncs/KlingH19}).
+While most studies of the gathering problem employ discrete time (e.g. \cite{DBLP:journals/tcs/CastenowFHJH20,Castenow.2023,DBLP:journals/siamcomp/CohenP05,DBLP:conf/spaa/DegenerKLHPW11,DBLP:series/lncs/Flocchini19}), some protocols using continuous time have been proposed as well (\cite{DBLP:journals/topc/DegenerKKH15,DBLP:series/lncs/KlingH19}).
 The latter framework is the focus of this manuscript.

-In mathematics and physics literature, comparable multiagent systems have been extensively studied in the past decades.
 Gathering is an instance of famous problems known under terms such as \emph{synchronization, agreement problems, rendezvous problems, consensus algorithms}, and likely many more.
-We mention only some prominent results that are closely related to this paper.
 For example, in synchronization literature one commonly studies Laplacian (or Laplacian like) dynamics of coupled oscillators.
-Very general internal dynamics and coupling functions are possible and synchronization is not restricted to equilibria (see e.g.~\cite{Heagy.1994,Pikovskij.2003,Dorfler.2014} and references therein).
-Very powerful synchronization results have also been derived in the control theory literature under the headline of \emph{distributed consensus control}, \emph{distributed consensus algorithms}, or \emph{asymptotic agreement problems}.
-Asymptotic consensus was investigated for abstract variables, time varying interaction topologies, communication delay, and even defective agents (e.g. \cite{OlfatiSaber.2003,OlfatiSaber.2003b,OlfatiSaber.2004,Moreau.2004,Chen.2013}).
-We reference specific results in \Cref{sec:preliminaries} below to characterize gathering protocols in our setting.
+Very general internal dynamics and coupling functions are possible and synchronization is not restricted to equilibria (see e.g.~\cite{Dorfler.2014,Heagy.1994,Pikovskij.2003} and references therein).
+Very powerful synchronization results have also been derived in the control theory literature under the headline of \emph{distributed consensus control/algorithms} or \emph{asymptotic agreement problems}.
+Asymptotic consensus was investigated for abstract variables, time varying interaction topologies, communication delay, and even defective agents (e.g. \cite{Chen.2013,Moreau.2004,OlfatiSaber.2003b,OlfatiSaber.2003,OlfatiSaber.2004}).